 RECOMMENDED REAL ALE PUBS

 The Wellington 56 Haldane Road Fulham London SW6 &EU Tel: 020 7385 8638 A hidden gem.
 It has been closed for many years and has finally been saved from development by the community and tastefully refurbished and redesigned.
-Four handpumps including fabulous Long Man ales from Sussex.
-Delicious brunches, snacks and the best Sunday lunches around.
-Talented Italian chef and modern European menu including cote de bouef (sharing) and pork belly.
-Sky Sports on large screen and televisions in the back room.
+Three hand-pumps including fabulous Long Man ales from Sussex.
+Brunch, snacks and good Sunday lunches.
+BT Sports (No Sky) on large screen and televisions in the back room – most screenings are of rugby matches but may be overturned if pub is full of football fans!
+May be crowded on Chelsea home football matches but mostly with local supporters.
 Small outside seating area in front of pub.
-The best local pub in the area and one of the best per se!
+The best local pub in the area.

 The White Horse (aka “The Sloaney Pony”)